CheesyLaZanya/godot-ai-toolkit/README.md

 2. Ease of use/adoptability.
 We think the available AI tools can already be helpful in their current form, and the next focus in the industry are tools like this to help spread adoption and awareness of what AI can do for creators and businesses.

+3. Updating the project to support GPT chat completiton endpoints.

 # Setup

-1. Download and extract the Godot 4.0 Beta 7
+1. Download and extract Godot 4.0.x from https://godotengine.org/download/windows/

-This project was made for the latest Godot 4 beta build (Godot 4.0 Beta 7 at the time of writing) It uses the standard build of Godot (not .NET)
+It was made using the standard build of Godot (not .NET)
-Godot 4.0 Beta 7 can be found here: [https://godotengine.org/article/dev-snapshot-godot-4-0-beta-7#downloads](https://godotengine.org/article/dev-snapshot-godot-4-0-beta-7#downloads)

 2. Git clone the project